Stasenko-Konstantin/fungsi/README.md

 < A := 26 -- language is case-independent, and all "variables" are actually constants
 > Override error: a = 25

-< if a /= 5! then true else false -- branch else mandatory
+< if a /= fac 5 then true else false -- branch else mandatory
 > false

 < 5 = 5.0